 Credit: Genealogy 101: Attending a Genealogy Conference by Gena Philibert-Ortega

-Reports are also a good idea to print out, as well as any notes stating where you are currently at with each branch of your tree.
+Reports are also a good idea to print out, as well as any notes that state where you are currently at with each branch of your tree.

-Having several copies of these is also a good tip as you may need to hand out a few of these.
+A good tip is to have several copies of these as you may need to hand out a few of these.

 Food and Drink